-AI Governance Leadership Training for New Zealand
+Artificial Intelligence Governance Training for New Zealand Leaders

-Treaty Obligations Apply to AI
+Treaty of Waitangi Obligations Extend to AI

-Te Tiriti o Waitangi creates specific obligations for how AI systems collect, process, and use data relating to Maori.
-Leaders in both government and the private sector need to understand Maori data sovereignty, the concept of data as a taonga, and how Treaty principles shape responsible AI deployment in Aotearoa.
+Te Tiriti o Waitangi creates constitutional obligations for how AI systems collect, process, and use data relating to Māori.
+The concepts of kaitiakitanga and tino rangatiratanga demand that organisations approach Māori data governance with genuine partnership, not tokenistic compliance.
+Leaders across both government and the private sector must understand Māori data sovereignty, the concept of data as a taonga, and how Treaty principles shape responsible innovation in te ao Māori.
+Our programmes ground these obligations in practical governance, ensuring your organisation honours Aotearoa's unique constitutional foundations.

-Regulators Are Already Watching
+NZ Regulators Are Already Scrutinising AI Governance

 Staff AI Literacy